iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Basic Normals, Limiting Normals.md

 * Dimitry's chapter 8.4, limiting normal cones, pg 193.
 * \<Variational analysis and applications\> by boris definition 1.1, pg 3.

-#TODO Write about it using the references.
+#UNFINISHED  Write about it using the references.